Efficient Joining Failure Assessment of Multi-material Car Bodies in Crash

 A CAE workflow was defined within a new Piaggio development methodology and executed to develop and assess the new Piaggio 48V electric powertrain's performance.
 The workflow involved linked CFD, EMAG and structural analyses.

-The objective was to anticipate fundamental results and info and reduce th...Read Full Abstract A CAE workflow was defined within a new Piaggio development methodology and executed to develop and assess the new Piaggio 48V electric powertrain’s performance.
+The objective was to anticipate fundamental results and info an...Read Full Abstract A CAE workflow was defined within a new Piaggio development methodology and executed to develop and assess the new Piaggio 48V electric powertrain's performance.
 The workflow involved linked CFD, EMAG and structural analyses.

 The objective was to anticipate fundamental results and info and reduce the economic effort associated with the physical prototyping activities.